Similar Structures Documentation

 The Sequences button shows an image depicting the sequence alignments of each similar structure to the query.
 Each row of the image is one sequence, so 200 similar structures would produce an image 200 pixels tall.
 The columns of the image correspond to the residues of the query structure.
 The plot primarily shows the portions of the query structure that are covered by the similar structures.
 For a multi-domain query structure the similar structures may only cover single domains.
 Hovering the mouse over the sequence plot displays text above the plot indicating the structure for the row the mouse is over, and the query residue number for the column the mouse is over.

-The sequence plot shows white where there is no alignment between similar structure and query structure, black where there is an alignment, aqua blue where there is an alignment and the same amino acid type is in the similar structure and query, and yellow at conserved sequence positions where more than 50% of the similar structures that align to a query residue have the same amino acid.
+The sequence plot shows white where there is no alignment between similar structure and query structure, black where there is an alignment, aqua blue where there is an alignment and the same amino acid type is in the similar structure and query, and yellow at conserved sequence positions where more than 50% of the similar structures that align to a query residue have the same amino acid as the query and 10 or more similar structures are aligned.

 Clicking on the sequence plot (left or right mouse button) shows a popup menu that allows loading the structure for the row clicked on, or changing the ordering of the sequences in the plot, or changing the sequence coloring, or coloring the query structure to show alignment properties.